 Why I started Freezing Kale and Spinach (and You Should Too!)

-It is hard to believe that just a year ago kale was not a part of my diet.
-That’s right up until recently I never used kale in any recipe and would never think to throw a handful into a smoothie.
+It is hard to believe not that longer ago kale and/or spinach was not a part of my diet.
+That’s right…I was a late adapter to greens.
+In fact, up until 6 or so years ago I never used kale or spinach in any recipe and would never think to throw a handful into a smoothie.

-Honestly, these fruit and veggie packed beverages make me feel on top of the world.
+Honestly, these fruit and veggie-packed beverages make me feel on top of the world.
 I have more energy, clarity, and everything about my body just feels better.
 So basically I love green smoothies.

-I always purchase a HUGE bag from BJ’s Wholesale Club and can easily get a 2 weeks of smoothies out of it.
-However, a couple times I didn’t use the kale right away and it went.
+I always purchase a HUGE bag from BJ’s Wholesale Club and can easily get 2 weeks of smoothies out of it.
+However, a couple times I didn’t use the kale or spinach right away and it went bad.
 I absolutely HATE throwing food out.